claws/aioprometheus/docs/index.rst

 .. warning::

     While this project is mostly in a usable state it is still very early in development.
-There is no backwards compatibility guarantees until the 1.0 release occurs.
+There are no backwards compatibility guarantees yet.

 `aioprometheus` originates from the (now deprecated) `prometheus python <https://github.com/slok/prometheus-python>`_ package.